-The graduate student record is reviewed by a Committee on Promotions at the end of each trimester term to monitor academic progress.
-The Committee on Promotions meets at the end of each academic year to evaluate the student academic status.
+The graduate student record is reviewed by a committee on student evaluation and promotions at the end of each trimester term to monitor academic progress.
+The committee on promotions meets at the end of each academic year to evaluate the student academic status.
 The resulting recommendations are based upon the general academic index on the four point scale, as follows:

 - 1. To be in good academic standing, the student must have a grade index of 3.0 or higher. - 2.
-If the grade index is below 3.0, but the deficiency does not extend beyond the limits for academic suspension, (2.5), the student will be on probation for the next academic year until he/she reaches satisfactory academic progress.
-Students on probation are not eligible for financial aid. - 3.
+If the grade index is below 3.0, but the deficiency does not extend beyond the limits for academic suspension, (2.5), the student will be on probation for the next academic year until he/she reaches satisfactory academic progress. - 3.
 Any student who at the end of the second academic year has not reached satisfactory academic progress will not be eligible for taking the comprehensive exam.
-The Committee on Promotions will send a formal written communication with the specific conditions for the student to remain in the program if his/her academic performance in the second year is still within the limit of 2.99-2.55 (Probation).
+The committee on promotions will send a formal written communication with the specific conditions for the student to remain in the program if his/her academic performance in the second year is still within the limit of 2.99-2.55 (probation).
 The student will be on probation and will be required to repeat courses in order to achieve satisfactory academic progress.
 At the end of the term in which the student is repeating courses, he/she will be suspended if his/her grade index is not in good standing 3.00.
 Students on probation are not eligible for financial aid. - 4.
 A student may be suspended indefinitely from the program by: - a.
 Being on probation for two consecutive terms. - b.
 Attaining a grade index below 2.5 in any academic year

--Good Standing 3.0 + -Probation 2.99 - 2.55
+-Good Standing 3.0 + -Probation 2.99 - 2.55 -Suspension 2.49

--Suspension 2.49

-Students who have been suspended indefinitely from the program may appeal their cases to the Committee on Graduate Studies, who review the student's record and make the decision about whether to readmit the student or to recommend dismissal from the Program.
+Students who have been suspended indefinitely from the program may appeal their cases to the Committee on Graduate Studies, who review the student's record and make the decision about whether to readmit the student or to recommend dismissal from the program.

-The grade index is calculated by dividing the weighted accumulated number of points by the total number of Credit Hours including grades of F and repeated classes.
+The grade index is calculated by dividing the weighted accumulated number of points by the total number of credit hours including grades of F and repeated classes.
 Withdrawals and grades from transferred courses are not included in the calculation of the grade index.

 Grade reports are sent to students at the end of each term.
 A certified letter is mailed to each student placed on probation or suspended.
-Since mail may be delayed or misdirected, it is the responsibility of every student to check with the Coordinator of the Program to determine his or her academic status before registration for the next trimester.
+Since mail may be delayed or misdirected, it is the responsibility of every student to check with the program coordinator to determine his or her academic status before registration for the next trimester.

-Courses of Study Master of Health Science in Substance Abuse Counseling
+Master of Health Science in Substance Abuse Counseling